-When you first start using CoCalc, you will see a banner saying
+When you start using CoCalc, you will see a banner similar to

 To remove the warning message from the top of your project, at least one collaborator must upgrade the project to run on members-only hosting and have network access.